Product Information & Size Chart

 Size: 1 shaku (30.3 cm)

 Weight: ~240 g

-This Tessen, traditional Japanese war fan, consists of a matte black steel frame mounted with traditional Japanese white paper with the "Hinomaru", the famous red disk representing the sun, and symbol of Japan.
+This Tessen, traditional Japanese war fan, consists of a matte black steel and bamboo frame mounted with traditional Japanese white paper with the "Hinomaru", the famous red disk representing the sun, and symbol of Japan.

 The Tessen was typically worn by samurai when no other weapon was allowed.
 They are still used today by some Koryu having developed fighting techniques using this fan.

 In Aikido, the fan was used by the founder Morihei Ueshiba to demonstrate some of the principles of aikido.
 Morihei Ueshiba was also trained in "Tessen Jutsu", the art of fighting in the fan of war.